JoseSalgado1024/otto/README.md

 + [Issues](#issues)

 # Requirements
-To use Otto, only need is Python3 and Git.
-Probably they are already installed on your OS yet, but if they don't:
+To use Otto, only need is Python and Git.
+Probably it is already installed on your OS yet, but if it does not...:

 ```bash
 sudo apt update && sudo apt upgrade -y